-The United States government’s “War on Drugs” has led to vigorous prosecution of all drug crimes, including drug cultivation, distribution and manufacturing of a controlled substance.
-Penalties vary based on the severity of the crime, but for those charged with federal drug crimes, the best recourse for a strong defense is hiring a skilled Virginia federal drug lawyer.
+The United States’ “War on Drugs” has led to vigorous prosecution of all drug crimes, including drug distribution, cultivation, and manufacture of a controlled substance.
+Penalties vary based on the severity of the crime, but for those charged with federal drug crimes, the best recourse for a strong defense is to hire a skilled Virginia federal drug attorney.

-However, if you are charged with federal drug crimes, you have options for your defense.
-A federal drug attorney in Virginia with experience in federal trafficking cases can assist you in weighing your options and coming up with the best strategy aimed at minimizing the impact of a federal criminal charge.
-You can build a solid defense with sound legal counsel.
+If you are charged with federal drug crimes, you have options for preparing a defense.
+A skilled federal defense lawyer with experience in federal trafficking cases can assist you in weighing your options and developing a strong strategy aimed at minimizing the impact of a federal criminal charge.
+You can build an aggressive defense with sound legal counsel.

 Understanding the Severity of Drug Trafficking

-Most of the penalties and restrictions related to federal drug manufacturing and trafficking charges are outlined in Title 18 U.S. Code Section 841, while conspiracy to commit such crimes can be found in Title 18 U.S. Code Section 846.
-A Virginia federal drug attorney can explain how the federal sentencing guidelines work, as well as the different aggravating and mitigating factors that may play a role in these cases.
+Most penalties and restrictions related to federal drug manufacturing and trafficking charges are outlined in Title 18 U.S. Code Section 841, while conspiracy to commit such crimes can be found in Title 18 U.S. Code Section 846.
+A Virginia federal drug attorney can help you obtain an understanding on how the federal sentencing guidelines work, as well as the different aggravating and mitigating factors that may play a role in these cases.

-Under the federal sentencing guidelines, drug trafficking convictions carry some of the harshest mandatory minimum sentences currently on the books.
+Under the federal sentencing guidelines, drug trafficking convictions carry some of the harshest mandatory minimum sentences.

-For example, if you are convicted of trafficking more than 5 grams of meth, more than 100 grams of heroin, or 500 grams of powder cocaine you will face a mandatory minimum sentence of 5 years.
-For a second offense, the penalty is doubled to 10 years.
-Remember, these are minimum sentences.
+For example, if you are convicted for trafficking more than five grams of meth, 100 grams of heroin, or 500 grams of powder cocaine, you will face a mandatory minimum sentence of five years in federal prison.

-Our Virginia federal drug lawyers will work hard to get the charges reduced, the case dismissed, or a not guilty verdict at trial.
-We work to protect our clients from unfair or inflated charges and to help them in their efforts to avoid mandatory minimum sentences.
+Our Virginia federal drug lawyers will work hard to advocate for your best interest.
+We work to protect our clients from unfair or inflated charges and to help them avoid a mandatory minimum sentence.

-When you first begin to suspect you are under investigation for a federal drug crime or you are first charged with drug trafficking, the thought of spending five or more years in a federal prison can be frightening indeed.
+When you initially suspect you are under investigation for a federal drug crime or you are first charged with drug trafficking, the thought of spending five or more years in a federal prison can be frightening.
 You need an experienced and aggressive attorney to assist you in facing these federal charges head on, exploring your options, and mounting the best defense possible.